Miniaturised transmissive multi-plane light converters via laser-written geometric phase holograms cascaded in glass

-The versatility of multi-plane light conversion has been exploited to achieve a variety of spatial mode sorters.
-Notably, sorting up to 1000 Hermite-Gaussian (HG) or Laguerre-Gaussian (LG) modes has been demonstrated~\cite{fontaine2021hermite}.
-MPLCs have also been applied to sort Zernike modes and `random' modes formed from orthogonal sets of speckle patterns~\cite{kupianskyi2023high}.
-Beyond mode sorting, more general spatial transformations, basis rotations and arbitrary linear optical circuits are also made possible with this technology~\cite{goel2024inverse,a2025self}.
-These developments promise a range of emerging photonic applications.
-MPLCs and mode sorters can act as spatial mode multiplexers for space division multiplexing in optical communications~\cite{richardson2013space,fontaine2022photonic,rademacher20233}; they underpin quantum-optimal far-field super-resolution imaging~\cite{rouviere2024ultra} and exoplanet detection~\cite{deshler2025experimental}; they can be deployed to reverse the spatial scrambling effects of multimode optical fibres~\cite{butaite2022build,kupianskyi2024all,yu2025all} and opaque scattering media~\cite{kang2023tracing,levin2025understanding}; they can realise passive all-optical matrix multiplication for low-energy linear optical computing~\cite{athale1982optical,zhou2022photonic}, and have applications to optical neural networks~\cite{momeni2025training} and as unitary operators for future quantum computing paradigms~\cite{brandt2020high,lib2022processing,lib2024resource,goel2026quantum}.
+The flexibility of multi-plane light conversion has inspired rapidly growing interest in recent years.
+Notably, highly efficient sorting of up to 1000 Hermite-Gaussian (HG) or Laguerre-Gaussian (LG) modes has been demonstrated~\cite{fontaine2019laguerre,fontaine2021hermite}.
+MPLCs have also been applied to sort a range of other modal bases, including Bessel modes, Zernike modes and `random' modes formed from orthogonal sets of speckle patterns~\cite{kupianskyi2023high}.
+Beyond mode sorting, more general spatial transformations, basis rotations and arbitrary linear optical circuits are also made possible with this technology~\cite{brandt2020high,goel2024inverse}, opening up a wide array of potential future applications.
+Examples include space division multiplexing in optical communications~\cite{richardson2013space,fontaine2022photonic,rademacher20233}; quantum-optimal far-field super-resolution imaging and exoplanet detection~\cite{tsang2016quantum,rouviere2024ultra,deshler2025experimental,lvovsky2026passive}; reversing the spatial scrambling effects of multimode optical fibres~\cite{butaite2022build,kupianskyi2024all,yu2025all} and opaque scattering media~\cite{kang2023tracing,levin2025understanding}; realisation of passive optical matrix multiplication for low-energy computing architectures and optical neural networks~\cite{athale1982optical,wang2022optical,zhou2022photonic,momeni2025training}; and unitary operators for quantum computing paradigms~\cite{brandt2020high,lib2022processing,lib2024resource,goel2026quantum}.